cameronmccann/QP-Sim/README.md

 ## Overview

-This repository contains the code and documentation for a simulation study on [brief description of the study topic].
-The study aims to [main objective of the study].
+This repository contains the code and documentation for the present simulation study.
+The study aims to assess the performance of three different propensity score (PS) models for estimating mediation effects in mediation analysis with multilevel data when treatment assignment is nonrandomized and an unmeasured cluster-level confounder exists.

-## Table of Contents

 ## Folder Structure